Time Restricted Eating

 Another factor to consider here is that the amount of calorie restriction in both the groups was pretty significant- they were asked to cut their daily calories to only 75% of what they were eating before the study.
 This tends to be difficult to maintain for any length of time in a “real-world” environment, so it limits the study’s applicability.
 More importantly though, both groups lost lean body mass in addition to fat mass.
 Consider that obesity is problematic primarily because of the association with metabolic disease- viewed in this way it could be considered somewhat of a symptom rather than a condition in and of itself.
 This means that weight loss by any means possible

 is not necessarily the goal- rather the goal is to improve the metabolic machinery which will then lead to a reduction in the amount of energy our body feels compelled to store as fat.
-If we too drastically cut our caloric intake, paradoxically our bodies may "choose" to burn muscle tissue to use as energy.
+If we too drastically cut our caloric intake (or if we're not engaging in regular exercise during weight loss), paradoxically our bodies may "choose" to burn muscle tissue to use as energy.
 This is clearly counterproductive.

 These methodological limitations aside, there is a deeper point here- TRE is not intended to simply be a weight loss strategy.
 Even if it is true that TRE is not better than other methods at inducing weight loss, I think focusing too much on the weight misses the broader point.
 TRE can be thought of as one tool used for reprogramming an unhealthy metabolism, or to avoid deprogramming a healthy one.
 While none of the outcomes in this study reached statistical significance (possibly due to the small sample size and/or the other methodological limitations above), I do think it is noteworthy that nearly every secondary outcome measure looking at metabolic health trended in the direction that favored TRE.
 This is why I believe the New York Times went a little too far with their sweeping, provocative headline.
 TRE is certainly not a panacea, but it is one tool in the toolbox to promote and maintain metabolic health.
 I am a firm believer that we need to keep updating our thinking on various practices as more information becomes available.
 However for the reasons above, this study will not change the role of TRE in my clinical practice.
 Likewise, the questionable reporting of the study's findings should help remind us to look beyond the dramatic headlines when it comes to interpreting science!